9 mins read

 1. Introduction

-Following the report of concerns relating to a significant number of non-compliant installations carried out by certified installers of PAS 2030 energy efficiency measures, UKAS has been working with Ofgem, DESNZ, TrustMark and the accredited certification bodies (CBs) to determine what improvements might be needed to the certification schemes.
-UKAS has also undertaken a programme of additional assessments to CBs to ensure they are taking the necessary remediation activities.
+Following the report of concerns relating to a significant number of non-compliant installations carried out by certified installers of PAS 2030 energy efficiency measures, UKAS has been working with Ofgem, DESNZ, TrustMark and the accredited Certification Bodies (CBs) to determine improvements needed to the certification standards in application.
+UKAS has also undertaken a programme of additional assessments of CBs to ensure they are taking the necessary corrective actions.

-This bulletin outlines clarifications and additional actions that CBs are required to undertake in response to feedback on learning points identified to date.
-These need to be taken into account as part of the assessments of installers by CBs accredited by UKAS for all PAS 2030 energy efficiency measures (EEM).
+This bulletin outlines clarifications and revised requirements that CBs shall undertake in response to feedback on learning points identified to date.
+These need to be considered for the certification of installers by CBs accredited by UKAS for all PAS 2030 Energy Efficiency Measures (EEM).
+This document differentiates the actions required of CBs undertaking evaluation of the EEM wall insulation measures concerned with the non-compliant installations and all other EEM certification activities as outlined in PAS 2030.

-In January 2025, a requirement for CBs to audit 20% of identified external wall insulation (EWI) installations carried out by their certified installers was set by the Minister, with Ofgem tasked with overseeing the additional audits; this was set out in a letter to from the Minister to CBs in January.
-Further requirements and instructions to CBs have been issued by Ofgem in their letter to the accredited installers dated 11 March 2025; accredited CBs are required to follow the requirements specified in that letter and these requirements will be assessed as part of the ongoing programme of additional assessments.
+In January 2025, a requirement for CBs to audit 20% of identified external wall insulation (EWI) installations carried out by their certified installers was set by the Minister.
+Ofgem was tasked with overseeing the additional audits.
+Further requirements and instructions to CBs were also issued by Ofgem in its letter to the accredited installers dated 11 March 2025; accredited CBs are required to follow the requirements specified in that letter, and these requirements will be assessed as part of the ongoing programme of additional assessments.

 2. Specific requirements (applicable to all EEM unless indicated)